chkpnt/truststorebuilder-gradle-plugin/README.md

 # Build your Java TrustStore with Gradle

-This Gradle plugin can build a Java TrustStore from existing certificates.
+This Gradle plugin for Gradle 4.9 and newer can build a Java TrustStore from existing certificates.
 The generated TrustStore uses the JKS format as the database format for the certificates.
 Additionally, the certificates are checked for validity.

 For example, _DST Root CA X3_ expires on September 30, 2021.
 So when this date draws near in relation to the system's local date, something like this happens:
 ```